tech-vcanus/tech-vcanus.github.io/_posts/2020-02-21-gstreamer-and-rtsp.md

 `GStreamer` is a pipeline-based multimedia framework, can build a system that reads files in one format, processes them, and exports them in another.

- is a pipeline-based multimedia framework, can build a system that reads files in one format, processes them, and exports them in another.

 In this project, we use `RTSP` as networking protocol, a network control protocol used for streaming media servers.